CompSoftVer/CSim/README.md

 ROOTS file in the main contains the target session to be built in Isabelle/HOL:

 Possible targets up to now:
-CSimpl: a rely-guarantee verification framework for CSimpl, a rich expressive concurrent language in Isabelle/HOL.
+CSimpl: a Rely-Guarantee verification framework for CSimpl, a rich expressive concurrent language in Isabelle/HOL.
+The proof system and its soundness is proven in the file LocalRG_HoaredDef.thy.
+The CSimpl language is defined in LanguageCon.thy and its small step semantics in file SmallStepCon.thy.
+VcgCon.thy and XVcgCon.thy provides the concrete syntax.

-CSim: a rely-guarantee simulation framework for Rely-Guarantee property preservation between Isabelle/HOL specifications.
+CSim: a Rely-Guarantee simulation framework for Rely-Guarantee property preservation between Isabelle/HOL specifications.
-Arinc653-Multicore: MultiCore specification of ARINC-653
-SPARCv8: SparcV8 Model and proof of information flow.
-SPARCWM: A weak memory model for the SparcV8.
-It currently does not provide an execution semantics for code from the memory, but I am working on it.

-Coming: VCG for CSimpl, and SparcV8
+  CRef.thy defines the Rely-Guarantee preservation framework and the definition of the rely-guarantee simulation.
+  CSim.thy provides the rely-guarantee based simulation reasoning system.

+ARincRef: A case study for the preservation using CSim^2 of a complex invariant between a specification and lower abstraction model.
+          ARincRef/ArincMulticoreState.thy contains state definitions and related lemmas Communication/Spec/ArincQueuing.thy defines the rely guarantee relations and invariant Communication/Spec/ArincSpec_com_queue_insert.thy models the insert service and proves correctness of the invariant on the service model
+          Communication/Spec/ArincSpecQueue.thy models the Gamma function and proves the invariant on the parallel system.
+          Communication/Impl/ArincImp.thy defines the lower abstraction level and proves stability related lemmas Refinement/ArincRefinement.thy defines the simulation relation between the two specification levels and proofs the Invariant over the lower abstraction level.

 To build a target, from the root directory call: